R v Cunningham: Facts

 The defendant removed a gas meter to steal the money inside.
 This was the unlawful, reprehensible activity for which a distinct charge and conviction applied.
 Gas then thus gradually leaked and partially asphyxiated a neighbour.
 He was charged with violating section 23 of the Offences against the Person Act 1861 that criminalised the unlawful and malicious administration of a noxious substance to another person.

 Trial judge understanding of law

 The trial judge explained the word "maliciously" to mean general wickedness, and because of that as to stealing the money from the gas meter the mens rea for the crime was present.

 Objective foreseeability implied by maliciously

 The appellate judges quashed the conviction because "maliciously" was to be read to mean that the result was a reasonably foreseeable consequence of the defendant's actions.

 The panel gave vague, generic advice to judges as to the correct jury instructions to set down such as the proper standard (test) of probabilities (if any).
 Other cases give greater insight as to relevance of oblique, sufficiently proven, intentions and examples of motives which would be considered malicious for particular crimes having that specified mens rea.

 Among these is R v Faulkner (1877) by which the mens rea for larceny must not be conflated with that for arson.

+However, he pled guilty to larceny, which meant theft, and was sentenced to 6 months in prison.